-Where we stayed in Bais City – Casa Sandoval Pension & Restaurant
+Where we stayed in Bais City: Casa Sandoval Pension & Restaurant

 Casa Sandoval is easy to find as it is along the national road and is five minutes away from the town center.
 Our room (air-conditioned Superior Room) is good for two persons.
-It has one double bed, own bathroom, cable TV, divider for our stuff and toiletries (bathroom tissue and small soaps).
-The room was clean but has low cooling temperature and slow WI-FI connection.
+It has one double bed, own bathroom, cable TV, a divider for our stuff, and toiletries (bathroom tissue and small soaps).
+The room was clean but has a low cooling temperature and slow WI-FI connection.
 Rate-P1,000.

 Executive Room – P850